Geography of the GAA: By county

+By division

 Europe

+The continent of Europe has 5 provinces and 40 county boards:

 Ireland

-The island of Ireland is divided by province, originally based on the historic four provinces of Ireland as they were set in 1610.
-Each province consists of several counties.
+The island of Ireland has 4 provinces and 32 county boards (the historic four provinces of Ireland set in 1610):

 Munster GAA

+The province of Munster has 6 county boards:

 The traditional hurling-football divide in Munster runs along a line from Tubber in north County Clare through Corofin to Labasheeda.
 Across the Shannon in County Limerick the line divides the footballing territory in the hilly west Limerick from the hurling territory in the lush lowlands of east and central Limerick.
 In County Cork the line also divides east from west, starting at Mallow and extending south towards the city of Cork and on to the coast.
 Further west beyond the footballing west Cork is the almost entirely footballing territory in County Kerry, with only a very small hurling region north of Tralee in Ardfert, Ballyheigue and Causeway.
 The entire counties of Tipperary and Waterford are considered to be traditionally hurling regions.

 Leinster GAA

+The province of Leinster has 12 county boards:

 In Leinster the traditional hurling region is located in the south west of the province.
 The entire County Kilkenny is considered hurling territory, with very little football activity.
 Most of County Wexford is in the hurling region along with Counties Carlow, Laois and Offaly.
 The other Leinster counties are considered footballing counties.

 Connacht GAA

+The province of Connacht has 5 county boards:

 Connacht is almost entirely Gaelic football territory, with only Galway competing in the Liam MacCarthy Cup.
 In County Galway the hurling-football divide follows a line from Galway City to Ballinasloe.
 The divide in Galway probably stands out more than in other counties.
 The hurling territory in Galway stands out strongly from the rest of the province; as a result, the Galway team plays in the Leinster Championship.
 Another very small hurling region is in eastern County Mayo around Ballyhaunis.

 Ulster GAA

+The province of Ulster has 9 county boards:

 Ulster is also almost entirely a footballing region; the hurling region is located in the Glens of Antrim. and on the Ards Peninsula in eastern County Down.

+Britain

+The island of Britain has 1 province and 7 county boards: